Leaf: Epidermis

 The epidermis is the outer layer of cells covering the leaf.
-It is covered with a waxy cuticle which is impermeable to liquid water and water vapor and forms the boundary separating the plant's inner cells from the external world.
+It is covered with a waxy cuticle that is impermeable to liquid water and water vapor and forms the boundary separating the plant's inner cells from the external world.
 The cuticle is in some cases thinner on the lower epidermis than on the upper epidermis, and is generally thicker on leaves from dry climates as compared with those from wet climates.
 The epidermis serves several functions: protection against water loss by way of transpiration, regulation of gas exchange and secretion of metabolic compounds.
 Most leaves show dorsoventral anatomy: The upper (adaxial) and lower (abaxial) surfaces have somewhat different construction and may serve different functions.

 The epidermis tissue includes several differentiated cell types; epidermal cells, epidermal hair cells (trichomes), cells in the stomatal complex; guard cells and subsidiary cells.
 The epidermal cells are the most numerous, largest, and least specialized and form the majority of the epidermis.
 They are typically more elongated in the leaves of monocots than in those of dicots.

 Chloroplasts are generally absent in epidermal cells, the exception being the guard cells of the stomata.
 The stomatal pores perforate the epidermis and are surrounded on each side by chloroplast-containing guard cells, and two to four subsidiary cells that lack chloroplasts, forming a specialized cell group known as the stomatal complex.
 The opening and closing of the stomatal aperture is controlled by the stomatal complex and regulates the exchange of gases and water vapor between the outside air and the interior of the leaf.
 Stomata therefore play the important role in allowing photosynthesis without letting the leaf dry out.
 In a typical leaf, the stomata are more numerous over the abaxial (lower) epidermis than the adaxial (upper) epidermis and are more numerous in plants from cooler climates.